 All seats were spacious, comfortable and offered great views out the expansive windows on the Polar Express train ride Michigan.

 There was a lovely spread of mini sandwiches, cheese and crackers to enjoy along the route to the village of Ashley.
-Our train car had a restroom and a bar with adult beverages and hot chocolate.
+Our train car on the Michigan Polar Express had a restroom and a bar with adult beverages and hot chocolate.
 It was all very thoughtful and greatly appreciated by all!

-You will receive these lovely paper tickets at check in.
+You will receive these lovely souvenir tickets at check in.

 • We recommend arriving 45-50 minutes early so you can park, walk to the Steam Railroading Institute Visitors Center, check in, explore their lovely shop for Michigan souvenirs and mementos of your trip, use the restroom inside the Steam Railroading Institute and board the train.
 There are also porta-johns outside too.